huggingface/lerobot/examples/7_get_started_with_real_robot.md

 With torque enabled, the follower arm will be locked in its current position.
 Do not attempt to manually move the arm while torque is enabled, as this could damage the motors.

-Now, to get more familiar with reading and writing, let's move the arm programmatically using the following example code:
+Now, to get more familiar with reading and writing, let's move the arm programmatically copy pasting the following example code:
 ```python
 # Get the current position
 position = follower_arm.read("Present_Position")